 This new FDA program, designed to reduce prescription drug misuse is called the Risk Evaluation and Mitigation Strategy, or REMS.
-The program affects extended release and long acting opioids that are among the most commonly misused drugs, including OxyContin, Avinza, and Dolophine.
+The program affects extended-release and long-acting opioids that are among the most commonly misused dangerous prescription drugs, including OxyContin, Avinza, and Dolophine.
 While these drugs were normally prescribed only for extremely chronic and terminal pain, their use as proliferated in less serious conditions, despite the danger that dependence can develop.

 The REMS plan centered around education, especially giving doctors more information about pain management, screening for addiction, and helping patients have the information they need to use these drugs safely.
 REMS also provides increased funding for prescription monitoring programs, and take back programs so people can safely get rid of pills they don’t need any more.
 It is requiring the manufactures of drugs to help fund these programs, so they can be made available to doctors at low cost.